nat06/Vector-Field-Based-Shape-Deformations-INF585/README.md

 TO DO LIST:

+- compute the volume to make a table N
+- compute time of each deformation (ex: 10 steps) -> make a table
-- boutton gui pour trilinear interpolation
+- boutton gui pour trilinear interpolation A
-- compilation instructions in a readme
+- compilation instructions in a readme N
-- (revoir instructions sur moodle)
+- (revoir instructions sur moodle) N
 - pas de build ni d'executable
+-
-- implement sculpting metaphor
+- implement sculpting metaphor A?

-- make a function for the tool to stay in the grid -> scene.cpp l.33
+- make a function for the tool to stay in the grid -> scene.cpp l.33 A
-- scale and rotate the the meshes when initialized
+- scale and rotate the the meshes when initialized N
-- if time: mettre outils pour scale les mesh (dans gui)
+- (if time: mettre outils pour scale les mesh (dans gui))
 - if time: cange color ? fancy shaders ?
+N

-- FIX problem with arrow when using view_space
+- FIX problem with arrow when using view_space A
-- plus de choix de vitesse constante au milieu de la inner ball
+- plus de choix de vitesse constante au milieu de la inner ball  A
 - -> rotations avec les fleches ?
 - bending ?